yugabyte/yugabyte-db/docs/content/stable/architecture/transactions/single-row-transactions.md

 ---

-YugabyteDB offers ACID semantics for mutations involving a single row or rows that fall within the same shard (tablet).
+YugabyteDB offers ACID semantics for mutations involving a single row or rows that fall within the same shard (partition, tablet).
 These mutations incur only one network roundtrip between the distributed consensus peers.

 Even read-modify-write operations within a single row or single shard, such as the following incur only one round trip in YugabyteDB.